 About my role: I put together all of the materials required for Classic Shows throughout the year, such as the events list, the booking forms, floor plans, adverts and more.

 More about me: I studied graphic design at university.
 I also work on the graphic design elements for our sister company, the Manchester Bike Show.

 Favourite car: The flying one from Harry Potter.

 Favourite Classic Shows venue: Clumber Park because it’s a National Trust property.
 I admire their dedication to preserve our country’s wildlife and natural spaces.

-Favourite Classic Shows memory of 2017: I was working at one of the Classic Shows events when I looked up in the sky and saw a drone, next I heard over the walkie talkies “Someone, get that drone out of the sky NOW!”
+Favourite Classic Shows: I was working at one of the Classic Shows events when I looked up in the sky and saw a drone, next I heard over the walkie talkies “Someone, get that drone out of the sky NOW!”

-Best achievement of 2017: Redesigning the events list from a plain black and white text document, to the folded A4 colour leaflet you see today.
+Best achievement: Redesigning the events list from a plain black and white text document, to the folded A4 colour leaflet you see today.
 The new events list was released for the 2017 season of events and now includes photos.
 I feel it does a much better job of showing off our events.

 JUDGES AND COMMENTATORS

 Meet Les Clayton, our long serving and enthusiastic show commentator.